Jinxy01/Dempster-Shafer/README.md

 Pytorch implementation working withou projecting masses.
 When trying to project, we have a backward error and if we fix it, the masse values barely change over iterations (and take a lot longer to process)

 Returning mass (instead of prob) yields the best results so far.
 However, uncertainty is as high as the prob of predicted class...

+Returning mass with uncertainty and considering 3 classes is the "best" result so far